Sockeye salmon: Range and habitat

-Sockeye salmon range as far south as the Columbia River in the eastern Pacific (although individuals have been spotted as far south as the 10 Mile River on the Mendocino Coast of California) and in northern Hokkaidō Island in Japan in the western Pacific.
+Sockeye salmon range as far south as the Columbia River in the eastern Pacific (although individuals have been spotted as far south as the 10 Mile River on the Mendocino Coast of California) and in northern Hokkaido in Japan in the western Pacific.
 They range as far north as the Bathurst Inlet in the Canadian Arctic in the east and the Anadyr River in Siberia in the west.
 The farthest inland sockeye salmon travel is to Redfish Lake, Idaho, over 900 mi by river from the ocean and 6500 ft in elevation.
 In the United States, populations of sockeye salmon have been extirpated from Idaho and Oregon.

 Landlocked populations

 Some sockeye salmon populations are completely landlocked.
 Sockeye that live and reproduce in lakes are commonly called kokanee, which is red-fish name in the Sinixt Interior Salish language and silver trout in the Okanagan language.
 They are much smaller than the anadromous variety and are rarely over 35 cm long.
 In the Okanagan Lake and many others, there are two kinds of kokanee populations – one spawns in streams and the other near lake shores.
 Landlocked populations occur in the Yukon Territory and British Columbia in Canada, as well as, in Alaska, Washington, Oregon, California, New York, Utah, Idaho, Montana, Nevada, Colorado, New Mexico, and Wyoming in the United States.
 Nantahala Lake is the only place in North Carolina where kokanee salmon are found.
 The fish, which is native to western North America, was stocked in Nantahala Lake in the mid-1960s by the NC Wildlife Resources Commission in an attempt to establish the species as a forage fish for other predator fishes in the lake.
-This stock has remained and become a favorite target for anglers.
+This stock has remained and become a favorite target for anglers, though the kokanee population there has recently been hurt by competition from illegally introduced blue herring.

-In Japan, a landlocked variety termed black kokanee, or "kunimasu" in Japanese, was deemed to be extinct after 1940, when a hydroelectric project made its native lake in northern Akita Prefecture more acidic.
-The species seems to have been saved by transferring eggs to Saiko Lake, 500 kilometers to the south, however.
+In Japan, a landlocked relative of Sockeye salmon termed black kokanee, or "kunimasu" in Japanese, was thought to be extinct after 1940, when a hydroelectric project made its native lake in northern Akita Prefecture more acidic.
+However, the species seems to have been saved by transferring eggs to Saiko Lake in Yamanashi Prefecture, 500 kilometers to the south.
 This fish has been treated as a subspecies of sockeye Oncorhynchus nerka kawamurae, or even an independent species Oncorhynchus kawamurae.